 The retina is the inner layer of the eye that senses light and helps you to see.
 Laser has been one of the great advances in treating retinal diseases like retinal holes, tears, diabetic retinopathy and macular degeneration.

 Argon laser treatment is used to treat a range of eye conditions including glaucoma, diabetic eye disease and some retinal holes and tears.
 It can prevent an eye condition from getting worse, or sometimes cure it.
 The laser machine is attached to a slit-lamp microscope, similar to one used when your eyes are being examined in the clinic.

 INTRAVITREAL LUCENTIS INJETION

-Vitreoretinal surgery is the treatment of disorders related to the retina, vitreous and macula.
-Ophthalmic surgeons use specialized techniques, instruments and solutions to treat conditions that include retinal detachment, macular degeneration, diabetic retinopathy, and uveitis.
+This surgery is used to treat various disorders related to the retina, vitreous and macula.
+Ophthalmic surgeons use specialized techniques, equipment and solutions to treat conditions such as retinal detachment, macular degeneration, diabetic retinopathy and uveitis.
 Retinal and vitreous problems can cause severe loss of vision or even blindness.

-Vitrectomy is surgery to remove some or all of the vitreous humor (a clear gel that fills the space between the lens and the retina of the eyeball) from the eye.
+Vitrectomy is a type of surgery performed to remove some or all of the vitreous humor (a clear gel that fills the space between the lens and the retina of the eyeball) from the eye.

 Retinal Detachment Surgery